javayhu/Ganks-for-andoirdweekly.net/README.md

 ## How to use

-(1) Simply use file `src/main/resources/androidweeklynet.json` as the result data, but it is not always updated!!!

-The last weekly issue is issue-204 for now.
+(1) Simply use file `src/main/resources/androidweeklynet.json` as the result data, but it will not autoupdate, the latest weekly issue in this json file is issue-204 for now.

+(2) Using Maven to compile and run this project

+1.Run `mvn compile` to compile this project;

+2.Run `mvn exec:java -Dexec.mainClass="data.AndroidWeeklyNetCrawler"` to start crawling and caching the web pages;

+3.Run `mvn exec:java -Dexec.mainClass="data.AndroidWeeklyNetParser"` to start parsing these web pages and generate the final result data.

-(2) Build and run the following two java files with Maven or in your favorite IDE.
+(3) Build and run this project in your favorite IDE

 1.Run `src/main/java/data/AndroidWeeklyNetCrawler.java`;

 2.Run `src/main/java/data/AndroidWeeklyNetParser.java`;

 3.Then you will see the result data in file `src/main/resources/androidweeklynet.json` in JSON format.

 ## The result data